MuseTag/musetag.github.io/specifications.md

 ```
 This dialog example demonstrates:
 - Character attribution with visible entities in narrative
-- Mood tracking as invisible metadata
+- Mood tracking as hidden metadata
-- Invisible entities with visible parameters for narrative elements
+- hidden entities with visible parameters for narrative elements
 - Clean dialog without cluttered annotations
 - Mixed visible and hidden entity references